tathan08/tp/docs/UserGuide.md

 Format: `book dt/DATETIME c/CLIENT_NAME n/PERSON_NAME [desc/DESCRIPTION]`

 * Name of person provided must be in the current contact list.
+* Client name can contain letters, spaces, apostrophes, hyphens, periods, and slashes. e.g. `s/o` (son of), `d/o` (daughter of).
 * Datetime must be in `YYYY-MM-DD HH:MM` format in 24-hour notation.

 Examples:

 * `book dt/2025-09-20 10:30 c/Madam Chen n/Bob Lee` will assign a booking on 20th September 2025 10.30am to Bob Lee.
 The client will be Madam Chen.
 * `book dt/2025-10-18 14:00 c/Mr Lim n/Alice Tan desc/first consultation` will assign a booking on 18th October 2025 2pm to Alice Tan.
-The client will be Mr Lim and the description is "first consultation". <br>
+The client will be Mr Lim and the description is "first consultation".
+* `book dt/2025-11-15 15:00 c/Raj s/o Kumar n/Abhijay s/o Abhi desc/follow-up` will assign a booking on 15th November 2025 3pm to Abhijay s/o Abhi.
+The client Raj s/o Kumar (with slash for "son of") and the description is "follow-up". <br>
   ![book messsage](images\bookMessage.jpg)

 ### Exiting the program : `exit`